 The NTG survey will include additional process questions to elicit feedback on trade ally and participant satisfaction and suggestions for program improvement.
-Final process research questions will be refined with input received from the program implementer.
-We will note differences between Business Sector and Public Sector issues.
+Final process research questions will be refined determined as program circumstances are better known with and input is received from the program implementer.
+We will note differences between Business Sector and Public Sector issues and develop a unique set of process questions targeting steam trap participants.